pdxjohnny/LangChain-in-Kubernetes/README.md

    --**APIS**
    --**Front_end**

-*NOTE :After you deploy your cluster, you would need to enable 'kubectl' access, since our example used amazon EKS, refer to https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html in order to associate kubectl with the cluster prevously created*
+*NOTE :After you deploy your cluster, you would need to enable 'kubectl' access, since our example used amazon EKS, you can refer to https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html in order to associate kubectl with the cluster prevously created*

 ### 5.1 Install Ngnix

-NGNIX....
+Once we have access to the cluster, the first step is to create the ingress controller/load balancer.
+In our example we selected NGNIX.
+One of the primary uses of NGINX in Kubernetes is as an Ingress controller.
+Ingress is an API object that manages external access to services within a Kubernetes cluster.
+An Ingress controller is responsible for fulfilling requests for Ingress resources.
+NGINX can be configured as an Ingress controller to manage incoming traffic to the cluster, allowing you to route requests to different services based on hostnames, paths, or other rules.
 ```
 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace --set controller.hostPort.enabled=true
 ```